martinvonz/jj/README.md

 add functionality that cannot easily be added to the Git backend.

-The Git backend is fully featured and maintained, and allows you to use Jujutsu as an alternative interface to Git.
+The Git backend is fully featured and maintained, and allows you to use Jujutsu with any Git remote.
 The commits you create will look like regular Git commits.
+You can fetch branches from a regular Git remote and push branches to the remote.
 You can always switch back to Git.

+Here is how you can explore a GitHub repository with `jj`.

 <img src="demos/git_compat.png" />